vyshnavin21/55_Days_CKA_CHALLENGE/Day08/notes.md

 # ReplicationController, ReplicaSet & Deployment
+---
+In Kubernetes, if a user is accessing an application and the pod crashes, the user loses access.
+To avoid that, we use controllers.
+ReplicationController is the older way — you tell it how many pods you need, it makes sure that many are always running.
+Pod crashes, it brings a new one.
+Extra pods, it removes them.
+But it's legacy now, we don't use it anymore.
+ReplicaSet is the newer version of ReplicationController.
+It does the same job — maintains the desired number of pods.
+The difference is ReplicaSet can also manage existing pods using matchLabels in the selector.
+But we don't create ReplicaSet directly either.
+Deployment is what we actually use.
+Deployment tells the ReplicaSet how many pods to maintain, and ReplicaSet creates them.
+On top of that, Deployment gives us rolling updates — when we upgrade our application, it replaces old pods with new ones one by one, so users never see downtime.
+If the new version has issues, we just run kubectl rollout undo and it goes back to the previous version."

+The one key concept to always mention:
+Deployment works on desired state vs actual state.
+You define what you want — say 3 pods.
+Kubernetes always watches and makes sure the actual state matches.
+Pod dies?
+It brings a new one.
+That's the reconciliation loop.

 ReplicaSet maintains a stable number of pods.
 If one crashes, it spins up a new one.
 If there are extra ones, it removes them.But when we want to upgrade our application, ReplicaSet can't handle that smoothly — it would cause downtime.
 So we use Deployment, which sits on top of ReplicaSet and handles rolling updates — It gradually replaces old pods with new ones, so there's no downtime.
 If the new version has issues, we can go back to the previous version using kubectl rollout undo.
 ---